 Academic Major/Minor Requirements

-The requirements for student major or minor programs of study appear on the Degree Audit, which is maintained by the Student Registration and Financial Services Department and is available online.
+The requirements for student major or minor programs of study appear on the Degree Audit, which is maintained by the Registrar’s Office and is available online.
 Each student must complete the major or minor requirements that exist at the time he or she is admitted to the university.
 Should major or minor requirements change, it affects only new students and currently enrolled students who may choose to satisfy the new program requirements.
 Students readmitted following a break of more than one semester fall under all university policies in effect at the time of readmission.